lgi-devs/lgi/docs/guide.md

 e.g. `window:show_all()`.
 This is of course identical with `window.show_all(window)`, as is convention in plain Lua.

-Method declaration itself is also avavilable in the class and it is possible to invoke it without object notation, so previous example can be also rewritten as `Gtk.Window.show_all(window)`.
+Method declaration itself is also available in the class and it is possible to invoke it without object notation, so previous example can be also rewritten as `Gtk.Window.show_all(window)`.
 Note that this way of invoking removes dynamic lookup of the method from the object